debops/debops/docs/defaults-detailed.rst

-  If the ``item.group`` parameter is not specified, the role will try to set the group of the file the same as the specified user in ``item.name`` parameter with the assumtion that the corresponding primary group exists.
+  If the ``item.group`` parameter is not specified, the role will try to set the group of the file the same as the specified user in ``item.name`` parameter with the assumption that the corresponding primary group exists.
 If it does not exist, the primary group of the user file will be ``root``.

 ``system``